Harrisonburg Unitarian Universalists located in Harrisonburg Virginia

 of the pew are equally respected?
 Do you desire an opportunity for women and

 men, regardless of race, color, religion of origin, sexual orientation or political

 affiliations, to come together and be more concerned with the love of people

 - Do you want children to be helped to develop their spiritual curiosity,

 - Do you wish to preserve and extend the traditions of democracy, freedom of conscience and human dignity?

 You should get to know us!
 Stop by the Old Dale Enterprise Schoolhouse (pictured on the right) any Sunday morning.
 Our service begins promptly at 10:30AM and lasts about an hour.
 On Sunday mornings we hear from the congregation, visiting ministers in a monthly rotation, and other invited guests.
 The diverse gifts or our members and friends make each week a different experience.

-Children's Religious Education - Sunday School
+Children's Religious Exploration - Sunday School

 Adult Religious Education

 Conscious Living Adults (Adult R.E.) runs from 9am—10.10 am on the 2nd and 3rd Sundays from September to March/April in the Shared Ministry Room.
 All sessions are open to members and friends and guests are especially welcome.